codenotary/immudb/README.md

 Traditional database transactions and logs are mutable, and therefore there is no way to know for sure if your data has been compromised. immudb is immutable.
 You can add new versions of existing records, but never change or delete records.
 This lets you store critical data without fear of it being tampered.

 Data stored in immudb is cryptographically coherent and verifiable.
 Unlike blockchains, immudb can handle millions of transactions per second, and can be used both as a lightweight service or embedded in your application as a library. immudb runs everywhere, on an IoT device, your notebook, a server, on-premise or in the cloud.
+For running immudb fully in-process as a Go library — no server, no container — see the [embedding guide](docs/EMBEDDING.md).

 When used as a relational data database, it supports both transactions and blobs, so there are no limits to the use cases.
 Developers and organizations use immudb to secure and tamper-evident log data, sensor data, sensitive data, transactions, software build recipes, rule-base data, artifacts and even video streams.
 [Examples of organizations using immudb today.](https://www.immudb.io)